pegros/PEG_LIST/help/sfpegProfileCmp.md

 ### Profile Banner

-Hereafter is a static configuration example for the Profile banner
+To set the Profile banner background image, a value must be provided in the `Profile Banner` property of the **sfpegProfile_mdt** custom metadata record.
+Hereafter are examples for the possible cases:
+* for a static configuration (`banner4.png` being the name of one of the default image files provided in the **sfpegBanners** static resource)
 ```
 banner4.png
 ```

-Hereafter is a dynamic configuration example for the Profile banner
+* for a dynamic configuration (`Banner__c` being the API name of one field, possibly a formula one, on the current record providing the name of the image to display)
 ```
 { "fieldName": "Banner__c" }
 ```
+* for no banner, simply leave the field blank.

 ### Profile Avatar

-Hereafter is a static configuration example for the Profile avatar
+To set the Avatar image, a value must be provided in the `Profile Avatar` property of the **sfpegProfile_mdt** custom metadata record.
+Hereafter are examples for the possible cases:
+* for a static configuration (`avatar1.jpg` being the name of one of the default image files provided in the **sfpegAvatars** static resource)
 ```
 avatar1.jpg
 ```

-Hereafter is a dynamic configuration example for the Profile avatar
+* for a dynamic configuration (`Avatar__c` being the API name of one field, possibly a formula one, on the current record providing the name of the image to display)
 ```
 { "fieldName": "Avatar__c" }
 ```
+* for no avatar, simply leave the field blank.

 ### Profile Header